ATM machine Bankomat

 The Swedish fika is more than just a coffee break.
 In Sweden, fika is a social phenomenon and is used as a legitimate excuse to set aside a moment for quality time.
 Fikapaus (fika-break) is a natural part of student and working life, as well as a good way to fill your leisure time.
 At fika, it is customary to drink coffee or tea accompanied by baked pastries such as cinnamon buns.

-Information about leisure activities is available at links given elsewhere at liu.se.
+Information about leisure activities is available at Student Life at LiU.